MafoloEmmanuel/MultiFruitBasket/README.md

 Multiple fruits in a basket

 The fruit basket business is booming.
 And customers now want fruit baskets with more than one fruit in it.
-Baskets now also needs a name to differentiate them from each other.
+Baskets now also needs a name to differentiate them from each other. c
 Create a new table called fruit_basket_item that contains:

 1 type of fruit,
 a quantity of fruit
 and the unit price per fruit.

 Create a new table called multi_fruit_basket it should have an id and a name column.

 The fruit_basket_item table should have a multi_fruit_basket_id column that should be a foreign key to the id column in the multi_fruit_basket table.